2 Weeks in Colombia

 Upon arrival at the river mouth, we relax on the beach and enjoy a gorgeous sunset.
 We build a campfire that we share with some local fishermen who tell us tales and legends of their region while we're watching the flickering lights.

-At night, we settle in to our beautiful accommodation, which is surrounded by Colombia's natural beauty.
+At night, we settle in to our beautiful accommodation, which is right by the beach, surrounded by Colombia's natural beauty.
 What animals will we be able to hear at night?

 Eco Hotel Finca la Jorara